Chapman-Enskog theory and crossover between diffusion and superdiffusion for nearly integrable quantum gases: Conclusions and discussion

+We addressed this issue in Sec.~\ref{sec:crossover}, where we have shown the mode interactions are relevant only at the largest length scales $\sim \lambda^{-4}$, where $\lambda$ is the integrability-breaking parameter.
+At smaller scales, the leading effects are captured by NS hydrodynamics with finite transport coefficients determined by us in this work.
+More precisely, we have found that nearly integrable quantum gases are characterized by three different hydrodynamic regimes: GHD at the smallest (but still macroscopic) length scales, NS in the intermediate regime, and KPZ at the largest scales.
+The superdiffusive correlation functions in the KPZ regime are determined by the couplings fixed with the thermodynamics given by TBA and do not depend on the details of integrability-breaking perturbation.

-A possible direction for future work is the comparison of the results from GHD-Boltzmann equation with Navier-Stokes hydrodynamics with transport coefficients computed in this work.
+A possible direction for future work is the comparison of the results from GHD-Boltzmann equation against NS hydrodynamics with transport coefficients computed in this work.
 As the numerical solution of GHD-Boltzmann equation suffers from costly computation of Boltzmann integrals, it seems natural to consider the so-called relaxation time approximation to collision integral.
-In Ref.~\cite{Lopez2021} such equation was solved showing signatures of diffusive spreading characteristic to the Navier-Stokes dynamics.
+In Ref.~\cite{Lopez2021} such equation was solved showing signatures of diffusive spreading characteristic to the NS dynamics.
+We also note that NS equations were proven useful in description of dynamics of 1d gases as recently demonstrated in Refs.~\cite{Chakraborti2021,Ganapa2021} comparing numerical simulations of blast waves initial conditions with NS hydrodynamics.

-In this work, we have focused on a theory with Galilean invariance which determines the structure of the resulting hydrodynamic equations to be of the Navier-Stokes form.
+In this work, we have focused on a theory with Galilean invariance which determines the structure of the resulting hydrodynamic equations to be of the NS form.
 However, the developed methods are applicable to other systems described by the generalized hydrodynamics.
 The most natural and important are integrable spin chains whose non-equilibrium dynamics can be efficiently studied with tensor networks methods.